jameslevi/sprite/README.md

 </body>
 </html>
 ```
-7. If needed to add new icons in to your icon set, just run the generate command and will regenerate new sprite image and css.
+7. If needed to add new icons in to your icon set, just run the generate command and it will generate new sprite image and css.

 ## Best Practices ##
 Always make it a practice to group all images that are same sizes and types.